 Attendance is free but registration is required.
 Click HERE to reserve your seat.

 The second event in our series of Community Education Sessions was held on Saturday, October 21st, 2017.
 This session featured a panel discussion on the latest exciting research, therapies, and available resources for autism.

 For a copy of Elizabeth's presentation, click here.

 CAMPAIGNS & INITIATIVES

-- CARP FITNESS PARK (current): The Carp Fitness Park project is aimed at intalling stationary, outdoor fitness equipment that can be utilized by all ages in Langstaff Park.
-The plan for the project has passed the committee review process and is currently being put to city council for approval in the coming weeks!
+- CARP FITNESS PARK (current): The Carp Fitness Park project is aimed at installing stationary, outdoor fitness equipment that can be utilized by all ages in Langstaff Park.
+The plan for the project has passed the committee review process and has received conditional city council approval.
+A few more steps are required but are underway!

-- WEST CARLETON FOOD ACCESS CENTRE (July 2017) - CHA donated $1050 to the WCFAC which provides support to a family of four for a six-month period.
+- WEST CARLETON FOOD ACCESS CENTRE (December & July 2017) - CHA donated $1050 to the WCFAC on two separate occasions in 2017.Each donation provides support to a family of four for a six-month period.